Frequently Asked Questions

 If I break a plate or cup from a set, and purchase one to replace it, will it match the others?

 Please keep in mind that these items are made by hand and that our glazes are mixed in house - it’s what gives the work its special character.
 There might be a slight difference in color from firing to firing.
+Some of our glazes have a slightly wider rate of variability than others.
 That said, we work very hard to make things consistent and your replacement will be as similar to the original as possible.

 Visiting the Pottery: